Baby boomers: North America

 By the mid-2010s, sub-replacement fertility and growing life expectancy meant that Canada had an aging population.
 Statistics Canada reported in 2015 that for the first time in Canadian history, more people were aged 65 and over than people below the age of 15.
 One in six Canadians was above the age of 65 in July 2015.
 Projections by Statistics Canada suggest this gap will only increase in the next 40 years.
 Economist and demographer David Foot from the University of Toronto told CBC that policymakers have ignored this trend for decades.
 With the massive baby-boom generation entering retirement, economic growth will be slower and demand for social support will rise.
 This will significantly alter the Canadian economy.
 Nevertheless, Canada remained the second-youngest G7 nation, as of 2015.

-Historically, the early Anglo-Protestant settlers in the 17th century were the most successful group, culturally, militarily, economically, and politically, and they maintained their dominance until the early 20th century.
-Commitment to the ideals of the Enlightenment meant that they sought to assimilate newcomers from outside of the British Isles, but few were interested in adopting a pan-European identity for the nation, much less turning it into a global melting pot, but in the early 1900s, liberal progressives and modernists began promoting more inclusive ideals for what the national identity of the United States should be.
-While the more traditionalist segments of society continued to maintain their Anglo-Protestant ethnocultural traditions, universalism and cosmopolitanism started gaining favor among the elites.
-These ideals became institutionalized after the Second World War, and ethnic minorities started moving towards institutional parity with the once-dominant Anglo-Protestants.
-The Immigration and Nationality Act of 1965 (also known as the Hart-Cellar Act), passed at the urging of President Lyndon B. Johnson, abolished national quotas for immigrants, and replaced it with a system that admits a fixed number of persons per year based in qualities such as skills and the need for refuge.
+American parents of the postwar era married earlier and had more children than their predecessors.
+Pediatrician Benjamin Spock published his The Common Sense Book of Baby and Child Care in 1946, just in time of the coming population boom.
+In addition, the ideals of universalism and cosmopolitanism became institutionalized after the Second World War, and ethnic minorities started moving towards institutional parity with the once-dominant Anglo-Protestants.
+The Immigration and Nationality Act of 1965 (also known as the Hart–Celler Act), passed at the urging of President Lyndon B. Johnson, abolished national quotas for immigrants, and replaced it with a system that admits a fixed number of persons per year based in qualities such as skills and the need for refuge.
 Immigration subsequently surged from elsewhere in North America (especially Canada and Mexico), Asia, Central America, and the West Indies.
 By the mid-1980s, most immigrants originated from Asia and Latin America.
 Some were refugees from Vietnam, Cuba, Haiti, and other parts of the Americas, while others came illegally by crossing the long and largely undefended U.S.-Mexican border.
 Although Congress offered amnesty to "undocumented immigrants" who had been in the country for a long time and attempted to penalize employers who recruited them, their influx continued.
 At the same time, the postwar baby boom and subsequently falling fertility rate seemed to jeopardize America's Social Security system as the baby boomers retire in the early 21st century.